janhuenermann/quintic-spline-solver/README.md

 ## Quintic Spline Solver
 A n-dimensional spline fitter that ensures C^4 continuity.

+### Paper
+I wrote a small paper to show the derivations.
+You can find it [here](https://janhuenermann.com/paper/spline2020.pdf).

 ### Running the example
 Requirements include Eigen, OpenCV, and C++17.
 ```bash